zoontek/vagrant-rethinkdb/README.md

 Actually, RethinkDB is only available on Ubuntu, OSX, CentOS and Debian.
 So, if you want to give it a try, you should download [Virtualbox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).

-This installs Ruby, Python and JS RethinkDB drivers + Sinatra, Flask and Express.
+This provides install scripts for Sinatra, Flask and Express + Ruby, Python and JS drivers.

 ## Usage